 Specifically, Kutak Rock wanted a seminar with more information about how racism and bias in the legal system have impacted and continue to impact equity and equal opportunity—particularly in asset development, financing transactions, and the day-to-day work of large legal organizations.
 The firm also wanted to create a seminar that explored what can be done to impact and create change at organizational and industry levels.

 Less than a year later and with the full support of firm leadership, Kutak Rock piloted the Large Legal Anti-Bias Anti-Racism (LLABAR) seminar with Crossroads and members of the U.S. Bank Law Division in June 2021.
 To date there have been seven sessions with 68 Kutak Rock and 78 US Bank employees participating in the seven-hour seminar.
 The program has received overwhelmingly positive reviews.

-In 2022 the firm and Crossroads hope to offer a seat at the LLABAR seminar to every person who has completed a Dolly Chugh dialogue group.
-For those who have completed both the dialogue group and the LLABAR seminar, the firm intends to offer a six-week follow-up course called be “Ways of Working: Instilling the LLABAR Transformative Values at Kutak Rock.”
+In 2022 the firm and Crossroads are offering a seat at the LLABAR seminar to every person who has completed a Dolly Chugh dialogue group.
+For those who have completed both the dialogue group and the LLABAR seminar, the firm provides a six-week follow-up course called be “Ways of Working: Instilling the LLABAR Transformative Values at Kutak Rock.”

 For more information on any of these programs, including upcoming seminar dates, please contact Inclusiveness and Diversity Manager Miriam Blair.

 Each year, the firm’s Training and Education group offers a training program for attorneys and staff in each of the firm’s offices.